RakshithRajesh/Youtube-Channel-Data-Scraper/README.md

 ### 1) Enter the channel name to be scraped in the 'url_maker.py' file and then run the 'main_scraper.py' file.

 ## What this Scraper Does?
-### Gets All the Video Name, Description, Upload Data, View Count of the channel name provided.
+### Gets the Video Name, Description, Upload Data, View Count from the Videos of the channel name provided.